chris-bc/wendigo/README.md

 At a high level, these are Wendigo's features - Both implemented and planned:

-#### NOTE: Version 0.2.0 is an unstable build.
+#### NOTE: Version 0.2.0 drops a large number of Wendigo packets when scanning with all radios.
 Implementation of WiFi features revealed problems with how the Flipper app was managing the UART buffer and parsing Wendigo packets.
-I wanted to release basic WiFi features before re-writing this part of the application, so this version attempts to bandaid the issue.
-Out of memory errors can be avoided by disabling either WiFi or both Bluetooth radios in the setup menu, and scanning either WiFi or Bluetooth.
-Dynamic updating of the device list has been disabled, so the device list must be closed and reopened to view newly-discovered devices.
+This release provides WiFi scanning/sniffing, but due to this issue is an interim release before re-writing the Flipper UART receiver and packet parser.
+Scanning, if active, is also disabled when displaying the device list to prevent these issues from causing the device to crash.
+Version 0.3.0 will provide completely-rewritten UART buffer management and packet parsing.

 * [X] Bluetooth Classic discovery
 * [X] Bluetooth Low Energy discovery